 - Submit applications to Florestano 100.

-First, attend an information session.
+First, attend an information session or view the online information session.
 These informal sessions cover admission and academic requirements, the application and selection process, curriculum and career opportunities.
 Call 410-777-7310 for information session dates and times or for more information.

 PLEASE NOTE: ALL applicants must complete an Address Verification for Health Sciences form and submit it to the college Records Office as part of the application process.
 Each applicant will be required to submit two proofs of residency as described on the Address Verification for Health Sciences form.
 Submit this form and supporting documents to: